 Presentation Notes Candidates will be expected to formally present and conduct themselves in a manner that is appropriate to their grade.
 Candidates should present a copy of their pieces and drawings to the examiner.
-The candidate may present themselves in costume but no exmarks will be awarded for costume use of props.
+The candidate may present themselves in costume, but no extra marks will be awarded for costume or use of props.
 All material presented must be neat and legible.
 Own Choice Classical Duologue Notes Candidates will be expected to perform from memory: 2.
 Extract or Scene from any published Classical play where there is a suitable part for 2 characters.
-A Classical play is any play which v published before the 1950s.
-Max Time: 5Minutes Unprepared Improvisation Notes Unprepared Improvisation Candidates will be expected to perform: 1.
+A Classical play is any play which was published before the 1950s.
+Max Time: 5 Minutes Unprepared Improvisation Notes Candidates will be expected to perform: 1.
 An improvisation based on a theme given to them by the examiner during the examination.
-Preparation Time: 3 Minutes Max Performance Time: 2 Minutes Candidates will be expected to perform: 1.
-An improvisation based on a theme given to them by the examiner during the Preparation Time: 3 Minutes
+Preparation Time: 3 Minutes Max Performance Time: 2 Minutes Questions Notes Candidates should be prepared to hold a short conversation with the examiner about the selections chosen for their examination to include the following: How did the candidate prepare for playing their character?
+The author of the piece.